ra559/cis106/_project/Final_Project.md

 Follow this guide to install Ubuntu Server and Apache.
 After completing the installation, answer the following questions.
 You must **type your answer and take screenshots** of the commands and their output.

+1. What are the server hardware specifications (virtual machine settings)? **Take a screenshot - don't type it!**
+2. What is Ubuntu server log in screen? **Take screenshot - do not type it!**
-1. What is the IP address of your Ubuntu Server Virtual Machine?
+3. What is the IP address of your Ubuntu Server Virtual Machine?
-2. How do you enable the Ubuntu Firewall?
+4. How do you enable the Ubuntu Firewall?
-3. How do you check if the Ubuntu Firewall is running?
+5. How do you check if the Ubuntu Firewall is running?
-4. How do you disable the Ubuntu Firewall?
+6. How do you disable the Ubuntu Firewall?
-5. How do you add Apache to the Firewall?
+7. How do you add Apache to the Firewall?
-6. What is the command you used to install Apache?
+8. What is the command you used to install Apache?
-7. What is the command you use to check if Apache is running?
+9. What is the command you use to check if Apache is running?
-8. What is the command you use to stop Apache?
+10. What is the command you use to stop Apache?
-9. What is the command you use to restart Apache?
+11. What is the command you use to restart Apache?
-10. What is the command used to test Apache configuration?
+12. What is the command used to test Apache configuration?
-11. What is the command used to check the installed version of Apache?
+13. What is the command used to check the installed version of Apache?
 <br>
 > Reviewing logs is an essential part of system administration; read the tutorial **"How To Troubleshoot Common Apache Errors"**.
 After you have finished reading the tutorial, answer the following questions:
 <br>

 1. What are the most common commands to troubleshoot Apache errors?
 Provide a brief description of each command.
 2. Which are Apache Log Files, and what are they used for?
 Provide examples and screenshots.

 To demonstrate the completion of deliverable 2, the student must submit a markdown and pdf file where all the questions are answered.
 Here you can find an example of how the document should look like.